orchidsoftware/crud/README.md

 php artisan orchid:resource PostResource
 ```

-The most basic and fundamental property of a resource is its `model` property.
+The most fundamental property of a resource is its `model` property.
 This property tells the generator which Eloquent model the resource corresponds to:

 ```php